-Trout Hike – Hughes River (VA – Park at Mile 1.5 upstream)
+Hughes River Trout Fishing (VA – Park at Mile 1.5 upstream)

-After jogging back from the parking lot, I linked back up with Jim and we began our walk up the gentle grade along the Hughes.
-Thankfully, nothing had changed.
-The trail is still pristine, the water was sparkling, and the pressure was light.
-Granted, I did not expect to see anyone at this hour of the morning (eight o’clock) but this held true for the rest of the day as well.
+The trail is still pristine, the water sparkling, and the pressure light.
+Granted, I did not expect to see anyone at this hour of the morning (eight o’clock), but this held true for the rest of the day as well.
 I only saw one other fly fisherman on the water.
 Just like before, there are plenty of hikers grinding up the trail with no purpose other than exercise.
 I just don’t get it.
 Why walk in the woods if you can’t go fishing?

-I told Jim that I wanted walk quickly up the trail and start fishing near the junction of Hannah Run — a small, pathetic stream that trickles in to the Hughes from the Northeast.
+I told Jim that I wanted to walk quickly up the trail and start fishing near the junction of Hannah Run — a small, pathetic stream that trickles into the Hughes from the Northeast.
 Do not bother to fish up that tributary unless you are truly hard-core.
 Jim was happy starting to fish on the lower reaches where the river runs a little bit wider and on a flatter gradient.
-With that, we parted and I moved as fast as I could to get up the trail.
-After crossing the junction with Hannah Run, I walked an additional quarter-mile and then cut left to get back to the river.
-Between Hannah Run and the stream crossing point that occurs at 2.6 miles from the trailhead, the river is protected on one side by the steep hill and the trail side by dense, thick brush.
+With that, we parted, and I moved as fast as possible to get up the trail.
+After crossing the junction with Hannah Run, I walked an additional quarter mile and then cut left to get back to the river.
+Between Hannah Run and the stream crossing point at 2.6 miles from the trailhead, the river is protected on one side by the steep hill and the trail side by dense, thick brush.
 If you are a trout hiker who enjoys a brutal walk to get the water, this is where you should fish.
 It took me a while to wind my way through the thick undergrowth to reach the stream.
 I broke out of the brush and slid down the bank to find myself looking at pristine water.
 This is true pocket water.
 The maximum distance you need to cast is probably 15 feet – enter the world of the roll cast!

 There are a few things you need to understand about fishing this part of the Hughes.
 The first I have already alluded to — there is no easy way to get here.
 The second is that you need to be in good physical shape to climb over the rocks and fallen logs that protect the stretch of the river.
-There is no easy way up or down stream.
-As you fight your way from pool to pool, you will have to climb over rocks and wiggle under fallen trees.
+There is no easy way upstream or downstream.
+As you fight from pool to pool, you will have to climb over rocks and wiggle under fallen trees.
 In other words, it’s perfect!

 I came to this section of the Hughes on purpose.
 The last time I was here, I walked up closer to Corbin Cabin and fished my way downstream from there.
-At the trail crossing point, I remembered that the river falls into a steep series of waterfalls to enter a high gradient stretch.
+At the trail crossing point, I remembered the river falling into a steep series of waterfalls to enter a high-gradient stretch.
 On my last visit, I noted that I needed to fish this section and was here to do that.
-As you work your way up the stream, you’ll go from small plunge pool to small plunge pool.
-While you can fish the shallower riffled areas between the pools, you only see small brookie living in those areas.
-The typical fish in those stretches ranges between 4 and 6 inches at most.
-In the plunge pools, the brookies grow big reaching 9 to 12 inches in size.
+As you work your way up the stream, you’ll go from a small plunge pool to a small plunge pool.
+While you can fish the shallower riffled areas between the pools, you only see small brookies living in those areas.
+The typical fish in those stretches ranges between 4 and 6 inches.
+In the plunge pools, the brookies grow big, reaching 9 to 12 inches in size.
 As you can see from the pictures below, the backbreaking physical exertion to fish this part of the river is well worth it.

 These trout are wary!
 You only get five casts at each pool before they know you are there.
 If you cast more times than that, you need to recognize that all you’re doing is getting practice.
 On this day, the fish were anxious to take anything off the top.
 I even had them hit my strike indicator the few times I switched to nymphs.
 I use dry flies most of the day because that was the most exciting thing to do.
 They hit Mr. Rapidans, mosquitoes, attractors, and ants in sizes ranging from 12 to 16.